robin98sun/tutorials-uta-cse6332/part4.md

 This kind of databases usually have a common name: Non-SQL Database, or Key-Value Store (Key-Value Store is an increasing hot topic and if you are interested please refer to CSE 6350 Advanced Topics in Computer Architecture instructed by Dr. Song Jiang).

 After converting the csv file into a collection of JSON documents (in case you don't know how to, please refer to [this](./src/part4/convert-csv-to-documents.py)), select all those generated JSON files by press "Cmd-A" on MacOS or "Ctrl-A" if on Windows.
-Then you will see they are imported into the "Documents" folder under the collection "us-cities"
+Then you will see they are imported into the "Documents" folder under the collection "us_cities"

 ### Step 4: connect to the database in your application